google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 intercepted by KFENCE, which handles the fault gracefully by reporting an out-of-bounds access.

-KFENCE also uses pattern-based redzones on the opposite side of an object's guard page, to detect out-of-bounds writes on the unprotected side of the object.
-Corruptions of the redzone pattern are reported on frees.
+To detect out-of-bounds writes to memory within the object's page itself, KFENCE also uses pattern-based redzones.
+For each object page, a redzone is set up for all non-object memory.
+For typical alignments, the redzone is only required on the unguarded side of an object.
+Because KFENCE must honor the cache's requested alignment, special alignments may result in unprotected gaps on either side of an object, all of which are redzoned.

 The following figure illustrates the page layout::